qanm237/test1_Jenkins/linkedin.md

 ## Requirements
 **Complete these following requirements:**
 * create a [developer profile](https://www.linkedin.com/developers/)
 * generate an [access token](https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow).
-This token t needs to be refreshed every 51 days
+This token needs to be refreshed every 51 days
 ## Code flow

 **Following parameters are to be passed to the function which fetches data for linkedin:**